ministryofjustice/itpolicycontent/content/confluence/enterprise/system-backup-standard.md

 The HMG Security Policy Framework [Ref, 6] mandatory requirements 9 states that:

-> “Departments and Agencies must put in place an appropriate range of technical controls for all ICT systems, proportionate to the value, importance and sensitivity of the information held and the requirements of any interconnected systems.”
+> Departments and Agencies must put in place an appropriate range of technical controls for all ICT systems, proportionate to the value, importance and sensitivity of the information held and the requirements of any interconnected systems.

 The backup policy is covered in IT Security – Technical Controls Policy [Ref, 1] where this document sets out the MoJ standard for its implementation.